No9/venshare/content/posts/2020-05-30---serverless-rust/index.md

 - [Anywhere - OpenShift](https://docs.openshift.com/container-platform/4.3/serverless/installing_serverless/installing-knative-serving.html)

-You should also be able to use the apposdy build in any Knative environment if you already have one with your favourite cloud provider.
+You should also be able to use the appsody build in any Knative environment if you already have one with your favourite cloud provider.

 ## Create Your Application